Cystic fibrosis: how could gene and cell therapy help?

 The lungs are not the only organ system affected by CF. At a cellular level, CF is characterised by abnormal transport of ions such as salts in the epithelial secretory cells of many organs.
 This means that the cells cannot move water in and out the way healthy cells do.
 One consequence of this is that people with CF have unusually high amounts of salt within their sweat; this has been used as a diagnostic tool for many years.
 Additionally, the thickness of the mucus secretions in the gastrointestinal tract, reproductive tract, liver, and pancreas are all affected.

 - 10-15% of newborns with CF suffer from severe intestinal blockage, termed Meconium ileus (MI).
 These infants cannot have normal bowel movements until the blockage is resolved.
 This causes issues with feeding, swelling (distension) of the abdomen, and may cause inflammation of the surrounding tissues.
 MI may require surgery to remove the blockage.
+Similar episodes can affect people with CF throughout their lives, presenting as distal intestinal obstruction syndrome (DIOS)

 The Cystic Fibrosis Trust provides more detail about the effects of CF on the body at the link below.
 (This information is available in English only.)